 Nearly 9 in 10 (88%) have received financial support over the past 12 months.
 In fact, 62% have received state financial support and 34% have received university financial support.

-6 in 10 (60%) undergrads have received financial support in the form of a maintenance grant / loan, this is down to a quarter (24%) among postgrads whose most popular financial support is the bursary / scholarship (51%).
+6 in 10 (60%) undergraduates have received financial support in the form of a maintenance grant / loan, this is down to a quarter (24%) among postgraduates whose most popular financial support is the bursary / scholarship (51%).

 Among those with health conditions, more than half (54%) with cognitive learning disabilities receive the disabled students’ allowance.